st3v3nmw/fanaka/your-cv.rst

 or:

-    Spoke at <some conference> about some interesting challenges we discovered as our database scaled
+    Spoke at <some conference> about some interesting scaling challenges as we migrated MySQL from the cloud to bare metal

 **Weave your skills into this.** Seeing a skill mentioned in the context of an achievement gives it a reality that listing it on its own never will.